Understanding Product Liability in Florida

 What Is a Product Liability Lawsuit?

 A product liability lawsuit is a legal action filed by someone who has suffered injuries due to a faulty or dangerous product.
-These cases aim to hold manufacturers, designers, distributors, or sellers accountable when their products harm consumers.
+These cases hold manufacturers, designers, distributors, or sellers accountable when their products harm consumers.
 Companies have a responsibility to produce items that are safe for use.
-When they fail in this duty, victims have the right to seek justice and payment for their injuries.
+Victims have the right to pursue justice and compensation for their injuries, but first, they must understand how to file a lawsuit under legal procedures.

 There are three main types of product liability cases that individuals can pursue, depending on the nature of the defect: